 In-person or video sessions are presumably more insightful, providing the chance to see body language...?

 “In our practice we’ve got the ability to speak to people via video calls if patients have a smartphone.
 If we feel that it’s important to do that then we will set that up, though we’re mindful of the fact it’s more complicated than setting up a phone call, so it may take longer.
 In terms of talking therapies, there’s a specific video conferencing platform, which is used.
 This is a secure and safe platform.”

 What advice would you offer to an older person who’s experiencing symptoms of anxiety and depression?

 “To any older adult who’s experiencing a low mood, or feeling irritable, upset or anxious, I’d encourage them to contact their GP because we can help.
 That help will depend on whether you’ve had depression before and how severe it is, and on what other medication you might be on.
 A referral for talking therapies is an option if you don’t want medication.
 It’s worth being referred and having that initial assessment to see whether a talking therapy would suit you, whether it’s something you’d be comfortable doing, or whether you feel that talking would help express how you’re feeling.
 Talking therapies can make your mood better, and give you strategies to cope now and in the future.
 Have a go – the evidence tells us that these treatments can work.”

 Ways to keep your spirits up

-This winter may be particularly tough, so it's important to ensure we're taking care of ourselves and keeping our spirits up.
-Here are some tips to help you cope and get through this difficult time.
+It's important to ensure we're taking care of ourselves and keeping our spirits up.
+Here are some tips to help you cope.